CPSEM 2026

 Important:

-We have no arrangements with any company to manage the conference (organization, accommodation, transportation etc.).
+We have no arrangements with any company to manage the conference.

 Any third-party e-mail offering help with accommodation or transportation is a scam!